 "It is the space for a composer or sound designer to be free.
 So far, my experience shows that you will rarely be told what not to do, you will instead receive references and guidance of what style of sound the developer/director is looking for.
 I’ve never liked the strict rules you need to follow when composing a classical piece or a radio tune or club mix.
 Game music is freedom for the musician!

-It's now been two years since Máté made the decision to join the Sound for Games & Apps course here at dBs Bristol.
-Now on the cusp of entering his third and final year, we're seeing some of his most exciting work, namely the release of his new album 'Dreams' and the Catalog series.
+Now on the cusp of entering his third and final year at dBs Music Bristol, we're seeing some of his most exciting work, namely the release of his new album 'Dreams' and the Catalog series.

 "The album represents my average sleeping schedule, which becomes obvious to the listener when they look at the titles of the songs.
 I’m using an ostinato as the leading motif throughout the album, which appears in the first song, Eyes Closed.